29th & 30th June 2026

 FM

 The UK workplace continues to evolve at pace.
-Hybrid working, fluctuating occupancy, mixed-use developments and the reactivation of underused buildings are reshaping how facilities are managed: and in 2026, health and safety sits at the centre of that challenge.
-For both in-house and outsourced FM teams, the issue is no longer a lack of regulation or guidance, but how responsibilities are interpreted, shared and executed in increasingly complex environments…
+Hybrid working, fluctuating occupancy, mixed-use developments and the reactivation of underused buildings are reshaping how facilities are managed.
+As a result, health and safety issues in facilities management are becoming increasingly complex, requiring in-house and outsourced FM teams to work together to manage shared responsibilities across changing workplaces.
+The challenge is no longer a lack of regulation or guidance, but how responsibilities are interpreted, shared and executed in increasingly dynamic environments.

-One of the most significant health and safety challenges right now is unpredictable building use.
+One of the most significant health and safety challenges is unpredictable building use.
 Offices designed for full occupancy may sit half empty for much of the week, then experience sharp peaks on anchor days.
-This creates risks around fire safety, evacuation planning, lone working, and emergency response.
+This creates risks around fire safety, evacuation planning, lone working and emergency response.

 Outsourced providers, by contrast, bring scalability and technical expertise, but success depends on how well risk ownership is defined.
 Where responsibilities are poorly articulated, hybrid working can expose gaps, particularly in fire warden coverage, permit-to-work controls and incident response.